threeport/user-docs/docs/index.md

 Similarities:

-* Both Threerport and Radius have a strong emphasis on providing developer abstractions that allow workloads to be deployed _with_ their dependencies, such as managed services like AWS RDS and S3.
+* Both Threeport and Radius have a strong emphasis on providing developer abstractions that allow workloads to be deployed _with_ their dependencies, such as managed services like AWS RDS and S3.
 Radius' workload and dependency management capabilities are more mature than in Threeport.